Back to state guides

 What is "local zoning allowance" for Connecticut cottage food?

-Local zoning allowance means that your home-based business must comply with local municipal zoning ordinances.
-Connecticut requires operators to attest to having local zoning approval and keep written proof on file.
+Local zoning allowance means your home-based business has to comply with your municipality's zoning ordinances.
+In Connecticut you attest to having that approval on your application and keep written proof on file.

 What foods can I sell under Connecticut's cottage food law?